derNarr/achrolab/README.txt

 is removed, send me a short email. --KS

 achrolab and R:
-We use R to analyze our data.
+We use R (see http://www.r-project.org/) to analyze our data.
 This includes calibration data.
 Therefore, all measurements are saved as .Rdata files.
 If you want to use the module, R has to be installed on your machine.
 We use the module rpy2 (see http://rpy.sourceforge.net/rpy2.html) to import our measurements directly into R.
 All plots are produced in R.